akarshsrivastava/Momentum-Investing/README.md

 7. Plot the cumulative returns for portfolio forward returns
 8. Present the sharpe ratio and annual returns for the portfolio from 2010-01-01 to investment start date
 9. Output the stock recommendation from the strategy based on investment start date

+# Results:

+Period: 2010-01-01 to 2021-12-31

+1. The momentum strategy provided an average annual returns of ~24% on monthly rebalancing, i.e. nearly 3 times more returns than the index during the same period.
+The strategy increased the initial investment by 10 times from 2010 to 2021 while index fund increased it by 3.5 times.